corticometrics/cstore-relay/readme.md

 The default outgoing port inside the container is `54321`, map the port accordingly when launching the container.

+DICOMS that are saved, and log files are written to `/tmp` so map that directory accordingly when launching the container if you want to save them.

 ```
 mkdir -p ${PWD}/tmp
 docker run -it --rm \